 Fatty tumors/Lipoma on Your French Bulldog

-Like most dogs, French Bulldogs can grow fatty tumors, such as lipomas, which are mostly harmless.
+Like most dogs, French Bulldogs can grow fatty tumours, such as lipomas, which are mostly harmless.
 This implies that the lump won’t spread like a cancerous growth to other parts of their body.

 Your Frenchie may have one or more lipomas as they get older.
 They may range in size and may appear almost anywhere on their body, though they are mostly seen on the chest, abdomen, legs, and under the arms pits (hmmm legs pits) of your French Bulldog.

 Lipomas are by far the most typical non-cancer growth, but not the only form of lump that your Frenchie may acquire as it grows older.

 A lipoma is a harmless production of fat cells.
 Lipomas are soft and commonly circular or oval-shaped.
 They are most commonly located in the subcutaneous layer of tissue, which is the inner part of your Frenchies skin.

 Usually, the lipoma can travel somewhat under the skin if you push it lightly.
 Often lipomas are not necessarily painful to your French Bulldog, but some, called infiltrative lipomas, expand into muscles or soft tissues and may become quite unpleasant.